 The need to introduce this surrogate terms is the main motivation for the existence of the previously introduced latent variable.
 As the values of $y^*$ are not a priori known, we work with the vector $\bm{\theta}$, so that, for a pair $(\mathbf{x}_i, y_i)$, where $y_i$ takes a value $\mathcal{C}_q$, we want the output of $f(\mathbf{x}_i)$ to be as close as possible to the $\theta_q$ threshold.
-To ensure the ordering of $\bm{\theta}$ introduced above, we essentially have two options, one is to generate its elements through an incremental function, as for example, the one used in the CLM activation layer (see \Cref{sec:clm_activation_layer}).
-The other option is to design the cost function in such a way that it converges to a point where this ordering is assured, this is the case of the Logistic All-Threshold \cite{logistic_at} method being used in our work.
+To ensure the ordering of $\bm{\theta}$ introduced above, we essentially have two options.
+The first is to generate its elements through an incremental function, such as the one employed in the CLM activation layer (see \Cref{sec:clm_activation_layer}).
+The second option is to design the cost function to naturally converge to a solution that maintains this ordering, as demonstrated by the Logistic All-Threshold method \cite{logistic_at} used in our work.